 Kingdom of Jerusalem in the late 12th-century:

-grain crop at the time of harvest and the payment of a poll tax of one dinar and seven qirats, together with a light
+the grain crop at the time of harvest and the payment of a poll tax of one dinar and seven qirats, together with a light

 duty on their fruit trees.
 The Muslims own their own houses and rule themselves in their own way.
 This is the way the farms

 and big villages are organized in Frankish territory.
 Many Muslims are sorely tempted to settle here when they see the far

 from comfortable conditions in which their brethren live in the districts under Muslim rule.
 Unfortunately for the Muslims,

-they have always reason for complaint about the injustices of their chiefs in the lands governed by their coreligionists, whereas
+they have always reason for complaint about the injustices of their chiefs in the lands governed by their coreligionists,

-Eastern Christians were free, although no Muslims were permitted to live in Jerusalem itself.
+Muslims and Eastern Christians were free, although no Muslims were permitted to live in Jerusalem itself.
 They were second-class

 citizens and played no part in politics or law, and owed no military service to the crown, although in some cities they may

 quarters in the port cities.